General pension FAQs

 Transfer payments from one pension plan to another don’t receive tax relief.
 Transferring may not be in your best interests as you could lose valuable benefits which can’t be replaced.
 You should speak to a financial adviser before you make a decision.

 Can I cash my plan in early?

-Your retirement savings are locked in until you reach age 55.
-It may be possible for you to start taking your retirement savings before age 55 if your health means you can no longer carry on working.
+Your pension savings are locked in until you reach age 55.
+It may be possible for you to start taking your pension savings before age 55 if your health means you can no longer carry on working.

-What happens when I want to start taking my retirement savings?
+What happens when I want to start taking my pension savings?

 - Get flexible access to your savings – take the income you need, when you need it.